Irys-xyz/query/README.md

 # Irys Query package
 [![Irys query package](./assets/query-package-yt-image.png?raw=true)](https://youtu.be/gF0sKKSwxJ8)

-The Irys query package enables users to search Irys and Arweave transactions through an intuitive JavaScript package.
+The Irys query package enables users to search Irys and Arweave through an intuitive JavaScript package.

 It is easily implemented in a few lines of code.

+>The query package is for searching transaction metadata on Irys and Arweave and Arweave block information.
+Once you've found transactions, use the transaction ID to [download](http://docs.irys.xyz/developer-docs/downloading the associated data.

 ## Installation